 What Will a Hacker Find When They Start Poking Around?

 We started to think about architecting our solution based on the perspective: If you're somewhere “inside” the internet and you point a flashlight in the direction of the company you’re targeting, what do you see?

 Similarly, the CyCognito platform looks for those first points of exposure that attackers will encounter when they set their sights on an organization.
 That’s our unique approach.

 As a commercial security offering, the CyCognito platform operates at unprecedented scale.
 It covers a lot of ground – the whole internet – to give customers accurate, actionable, high-quality data.
 Helping the world’s largest companies find the far-from-obvious assets in their IT ecosystem means rigorously scouring all across the internet, identifying connections between assets that are not clearly or traditionally related.
 The kind of connections that, when discovered by sophisticated attackers who are poking around, provide an open conduit into the customer’s data.

-Advanced Analytics Cut Through the Clutter
+Advanced Cybersecurity Analytics Cut Through the Clutter

 It’s important to understand both how an attacker will view an intended target as well as how the business itself values its assets.
 This business classification or context is an integral aspect of security that security and IT people rarely discuss or effectively take into consideration.

 To bring that critical element to the forefront, the CyCognito platform automatically factors in which assets and data belong to what departments within an organization, who else may have access, whether the assets are customer-facing or internal-facing, and how the processes associated with an asset work.
 Taken together, an organization’s exposed assets and the business context of those assets form their attack surface.